 Step 4: Choose how to pay your premiums

 You can pay your premiums in different monthly, semi-annual, or annually.
 You can also opt to pay via direct withdrawal from your bank or credit or debit card.

 Burial insurance companies typically deliver your policy to your home and don’t require an agent to complete the delivery.

-Trying to find a policy if you have a pre-existing condition needn’t be a frustrating process; working with an independent agency like Funeral Funds will make the process easier and quicker.
+Finding a policy if you have a pre-existing condition needn’t be frustrating; working with an independent agency like Funeral Funds will make the process easier and quicker.